 - FAQs for When My Dog Has a Bump on Her Private Area

-Usually, it'll be nothing to worry about; however, this could be something more dangerous and thus you must know how to recognize the type of growth that it is.
+Usually, it'll be nothing to worry about; however, this could be something more dangerous, and thus you must know how to recognize the type of growth that it is.
 Once you notice that your dog licks genitals more than usual, investigate the reason and take the animal for examination if need be.
-Only the vet can make the right diagnosis after testing, and determine if the bumps are something benign or if it's malignant tumor.
+Only the vet can make the right diagnosis after testing and determine if the bumps are benign or malignant tumors.

 14 Types of Bumps in Dogs

 Early veterinary diagnosis of bumps on a dog's private area or elsewhere on the dog's body, and timely treatment, will significantly increase the chances of the outcome being favorable.
-The most common types of bumps that could be found on a dog's private areas are these below, with photos.
+The most common types of bumps that you could find on a dog's private areas are below, with photos.

 2. Skin Tag

 Skin tags are fairly common to see on a dog's body, including their private areas.
 These fibrous growths usually occur on the skin of older dogs of any breed or gender, but large breed dogs are generally more prone to this condition.
 Fortunately, these bumps are harmless and don't require any treatment.

 There are a few types of dermatitis in dogs, but all of them include some skin inflammation.
 In the case of the appearance of bumps in the vulva and vagina in dogs, the causes are usually poisonous plants, cleaners, and detergents.

 You will spot redness and bumps in the irritated area, as well as enhanced scratching and licking of the vulva.
 The severity of symptoms will depend on the causative agent, but the dog's persistent scratching can worsen the condition.